 - Dysfunctions associated with sleep, sleep stages, or partial arousals (parasomnias).

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

-- National Sleep Foundation: Insomnia and Sleep.
-Arlington, Va: National Sleep Foundation, 2013.
+- National Sleep Foundation: Insomnia.
+Arlington, Va: National Sleep Foundation, 2014.
 Available online.
-Last accessed April 23, 2014.
+Last accessed March 26, 2015.

 - Sateia MJ, Pigeon WR: Identification and management of insomnia.
 Med Clin North Am 88 (3): 567-96, vii, 2004.
 [PUBMED Abstract]

 - Palesh OG, Roscoe JA, Mustian KM, et al.: Prevalence, demographics, and psychological associations of sleep disruption in patients with cancer: University of Rochester Cancer Center-Community Clinical Oncology Program.
 J Clin Oncol 28 (2): 292-8, 2010.
 [PUBMED Abstract]